gitkraken/vscode-gitlens/README.md

 - Use `Switch to Pre-Release Version` on the extension banner to be the first to experience new features.

 > Have questions or concerns?
-Communicate with our engineering team directly though our [GitHub Discussions](https://github.com/gitkraken/vscode-gitlens/discussions) page.
+Talk to our engineering team directly though our [GitHub Discussions](https://github.com/gitkraken/vscode-gitlens/discussions) page.
 Having a positive experience with GitLens?
 Feel free to [write a review](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens&ssr=false#review-details).

 ## GitLens Editions: Free and Pro

-**GitLens Free** is free and helps you understand how code changed and by whom with our popular in-editor blame annotations, hovers, CodeLens, and much more.
-CodeLens adds contextual and actionable authorship at the top of each file.
-Explore the history of a file to see how the code evolved over time with Revision Navigation.
+**GitLens Free** gives you powerful tools to understand how your code has evolved and by whom, all at no cost.
+With popular features like in-editor blame annotations, hovers, and CodeLens, you can see actionable authorship details at the top of each file.
+Track the history of any file over time using Revision Navigation to gain deeper insights into code changes.

-**GitLens Pro** unlocks further features and workflows that enable you to:
+**GitLens Pro** takes your workflow to the next level by unlocking advanced features and seamless integrations:

-- Accelerate PR reviews in a clean, actionable PR hub with Launchpad.
+- **Accelerate PR reviews** with Launchpad, a clean and actionable PR hub built directly into VS Code.
-- Execute powerful graph actions directly from the Commit Graph that allow you to rebase, merge, and manage commits seamlessly.
-Advanced search and filtering capabilities allow you to find commits, branches, and files easily.
+- **Manage commits effortlessly** using the Commit Graph, where you can execute advanced actions like rebase, merge, and more.
+With powerful search and filtering, quickly locate commits, branches, or files.
-- Streamline collaboration by integrating with GitHub, GitLab, Bitbucket and more to minimize context switching.
-View PRs right in VS Code with Launchpad.
+- **Enhance collaboration** by integrating with platforms like GitHub, GitLab, and Bitbucket, reducing context switching.
+View and manage PRs directly in VS Code through Launchpad.

-Try GitLens Pro for free.
-When you're ready, you can purchase GitLens Pro through a GitKraken [paid plan](https://www.gitkraken.com/gitlens/pricing), which is required for privately-hosted repos.
-All features are free to use on all repos, **except** for features:
+You can try GitLens Pro for free.
+When you're ready to upgrade, a GitKraken [paid plan](https://www.gitkraken.com/gitlens/pricing) is required for privately-hosted repos.
+All features remain free for public repos, but for private repos:

-- marked with a `Pro` require a [trial or paid plan](https://www.gitkraken.com/gitlens/pricing) for use on privately-hosted repos.
+- Features marked with `Pro` require a [trial or paid plan](https://www.gitkraken.com/gitlens/pricing).
-- marked with a `Preview` require a GitKraken account, with access level based on your [plan](https://www.gitkraken.com/gitlens/pricing), e.g. Free, Pro, etc.
+- Features labeled `Preview` require a GitKraken account, with access based on your [plan](https://www.gitkraken.com/gitlens/pricing) (e.g., Free, Pro, etc.).